i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 KDF for Payload Section Encrypted Contents
 ``````````````````````````````````````````

-TODO basically like the first Existing Session message,
+This is like the first Existing Session message,
-post-split.
+post-split, but without a separate tag.
+Additionally, we use the hash from above to bind the
+payload to the NSR message.

 .. raw:: html

   {% highlight lang='text' %}
-TODO
+// split()
+  keydata = HKDF(chainKey, ZEROLEN, "", 64)
+  k_ab = keydata[0:31]
+  k_ba = keydata[32:63]

+  // AEAD parameters for New Session Reply payload
+  k = HKDF(k_ba, ZEROLEN, "AttachPayloadKDF", 32)
+  n = 0
+  ad = h
+  ciphertext = ENCRYPT(k, n, payload, ad)
 {% endhighlight %}

 Notes
 -----